 C. Donald Combs, PhD, serves as Vice President and Dean of the School of Health Professions at EVMS.
 His responsibilities include direction of all EVMS health professions programs, academic planning, oversight of medical modeling and simulation, program development, accreditation liaison, and directing educational outreach programs.

 In the international arena, Dr. Combs has worked with colleagues at the Naval Postgraduate School to develop and implement the International Health Resource Management executive education program that has served some 20 nations, including Moldova, Bulgaria, Macedonia, Nepal, Botswana and El Salvador.
-He holds degrees received with distinction from South Plains College, Texas Tech University and the University of North Carolina — Chapel Hill.
-He was awarded an honorary doctoral degree from Moldova’s State Medical and Pharmaceutical University in 2002 for his service in reforming their primary care health system.
+He holds degrees received with distinction from South Plains College (A.A.), Texas Tech University (BA and MA) and the University of North Carolina — Chapel Hill (PhD).
+He was also awarded an honorary doctoral degree from Moldova’s State Medical and Pharmaceutical University in 2002 for his service in reforming its primary-care health system.